eretl/evolveo_h4/README.md

 `ir-keytable -t`
 Start pressing buttons on remote, HEX codes will be displayed.

 Create your txt file with key mapings.
-All keycodes are in `keycodes.txt`.
+All keycodes are in [keycodes.txt](keycodes.txt).

 # Source